List of Legend of Heavenly Sphere Shurato characters: In Tenkūkai

 Friend of Hyūga and Renge, the object of his unrequited love.
 Afflicted by the fatal disease of the red spots.
-He was aware of Indra's treason and tried to help Hyūga and the Hachibushu to save Lady Vishnu.
+He was aware of Indrah's treason and tried to help Hyūga and the Hachibushu to save Lady Vishnu.
 Trying to convince Renge of the truth, Marichi engages her in battle despite being gravely ill, sacrificing his life as a proof of his love, of loyalty to Lady Vishnu and to implore Renge to see reason.